-Although Nepal is relatively small, it manages to play host to a diverse array of landscapes.
 From eight of the fourteen tallest mountains in the world to the flourishing Terai plains of Jhapa, you will be forgiven for having your camera glued to your hands at all times.
 To take in the wonders of the Himalayas, we recommend travelling to Dhulikhel , one of the most popular destinations to view this chain of giants.
 Nepal’s startling beauty is at its best in Pokhara , which has been the subject of many travel writers.
 Its pristine air, the spectacular backdrop of the snowy peaks of the Annapurna Range and the serene Phewa, Begnas and Rupa Lakes, makes this destination ‘the Jewel of the Himalaya’.

 For a walk on the wild side we suggest a Nepal tour to the Chitwan National Park .
 Chitwan translates to “heart of the jungle” and is a UNESCO World Heritage Site.
 The park is home to many endangered animals such as the one-horned rhino, royal Bengal tiger, gharial crocodile and fresh water gangetic dolphin.
 The Bardia National Park is the largest wildlife area in the Terai and protects 968 square kilometres of sal forest and grassland, including one of Asia’s largest stretches of tiger habitat.